HackGT/ground-truth/README.md

 		preferred,	// Preferred name (if provided)
 		last		// Last name
 	},
-	email,			// Email
+	admin,			// Boolean value if user is admin member,			// Boolean value if user is member email,			// Email
 	scopes			// Object of scope data
 }